csessig86/leaflet-maps-intro/readme.md

 ####2.
 The set up
 * This repo has two directories:
 	* 01-base contains the base files you will need to get started.
-None of the mapping code has been written in this directory.
+All the files you need have been created here, but none of the mapping code has been written yet.
 	* 02-final is the final project we are going to build.

 ####2.
 Getting started
-* Download this repo onto your computer and rename it if you want.
+* Download this repo onto your computer.
 Then open up the 01-base directory you created in a text editor.
 We'll be adding our mapping code to the files in this directory.

 * You'll notice at the bottom of the index.html file these lines:
 	```html